Ask Slashdot: How Are You Responding To Cloudbleed?

 Leave your own answers in the comments.
 How did you respond to Cloudbleed?

 What sites use Cloudflare?
-(Score:2)
+(Score:3)

 2FA (Score:2)